slatedocs/slate/source/includes/_apiv1.md

 Listing Value | required | Description
 --------- | ----------- | -----------
-listing_id | true | Your unique identifier for the listing, used for adding or deleting a record mojo_id | false | Associated MojoPages ID for listing name | true | Name of the business address | true | Address of the business address_extended | false | Second address of the business if there is one
+listing_id | true | Your unique identifier for the listing, used for adding or deleting a record mapped | false | Associated MojoPages ID for listing will match automatically if you include it name | true | Name of the business address | true | Address of the business address_extended | false | Second address of the business if there is one